Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 ### Implement simulation logic
 To bootstap a crate for the game logic to reside in, I used one of the provided templates.
-Using `npm init rust-webpack` ([source](https://github.com/rustwasm/rust-webpack-template)), I have a starting point without having to fiddle with npm, webpack or cargo.
+Using `npm init Rust-webpack` ([source](https://github.com/rustwasm/rust-webpack-template)), I have a starting point without having to fiddle with npm, webpack or cargo.
 Later I will go into more detail of what that template includes.

 A datastructure is needed to hold the state of the universe.